Jamalhussain802/S.E-ASSIGNMENT/paper1/readme.md

 Respondents commonly agree (66%) approximately the usefulness of setting apart concerns.
 However, thereis a vast percentage (24%) of impartial responses, in which respondents additionally said “It depends”, bringing up that an immoderate fragmentation of obligations in more than one MonoBehaviour scripts can also additionally bring about a waste of effort, code greater hard to be understood,and, above all, it is able to negatively have an effect on performances.

+# Coupling objects through the IDE Inspector.
+This is the maximum arguable of our smells: 31% of fine responses, 34% negative, and 35% of impartial.
+While respondents agree that an immoderate degree of coupling makes the venture hard to maintain,coupling thru the inspector has severa advantages.
+First, it's far higher than different solutions (use of Find or messaging systems) in phrases of performances.
+Second, it is straightforward to apply even for non-programmers (e.G., portraits experts) that take part withinside the improvement.
+Third, it's far beneficial for the duration of checking out activities, because it allows builders to attach/detach items.